tobixen/plann/README.md

 ## New vs old interface

-Based on user feedback I decided to fork `calendar-cli` into `plann`.  calendar-cli is the old, mature, production-ready, stable API interface, it will hang around and be supported for some time to come.  plann is the new interface, but until version 1.0 is ready, there will still be functionality in calendar-cli that isn't mirrored to cal.py.
+Based on user feedback I decided to fork `calendar-cli` into `plann`.
+The discussion was held in a github issue in the calendar-cli project.  calendar-cli is the old, mature, production-ready, stable API interface, it will hang around for some time to come, maybe I will spend some time bugfixing it, and I will for sure be accepting pull requests in a long time to come - at least if they primarily address bugfixes.  plann is the new interface, I believe it can do all that calendar-cli is doing as of version 1.0.

 ## Usage examples